Southern Alberta - 5th Edition

 From Bighorn Sheep hunting in the remote alpine of the Rockies to moose hunting in the lush valleys below, to bird hunting for ptarmigan and partridge in the sprawling prairies, there is no shortage of options for hunters in Southern Alberta.
-No matter your game animal of choice, we have you covered with species descriptions, tips, regulations and listings for each Wildlife Management Unit in the area.Paddling Adventures
+No matter your game animal of choice, we have you covered with species descriptions, tips, regulations and listings for over 45 Wildlife Management Units in the area.Paddling Adventures

 From challenging whitewater runs that will test even the most advanced paddlers to easy-access lakes and the long, meandering rivers of the prairies, Southern Alberta offers a great mix of paddling opportunities.
 In the latest edition of our Southern Alberta Backroad Mapbook you will find detailed descriptions of 60 paddling routes, complete with put-in and take-out locations, difficulty, length, river highlights and more.Park Adventures